 The production of this key hormone usually declines with age.
 The American Urological Association estimates that around 2 out of 10 men over age 60 have insufficient levels of testosterone, or Low T. When the age range increases to 70s and 80s, this number goes up to 3 out of 10.

 Clinically, low T is categorized as less than 300 nanograms per deciliter 300 to 1000 ng/dL is considered the healthy, normal range.
 A serum testosterone test can be used to determine your exact level.
-After that, the doctor will give you a specific testosterone prescription to the kind of treatment that is right for your conditions.
+After that, the doctor will give you a specific testosterone prescription to the kind of treatment that is right for your condition.

 Inadequate low testosterone levels can cause an array of unwanted symptoms.
 Read on to learn the symptoms that may signal an issue in your hormone levels.